 After years of talk and bubbling hype levels, HBO has pulled the trigger in its Mexican stand-off and actually started shooting the Deadwood movie.
-We’ve got all the details right here.
+We’ve got the first images right here.

-The official HBO website tells us that “Seth Bullock, Al Swearengen and much of the camp are back on set” as production gets underway on the movie, which will serve as a sequel to HBO’s beloved Deadwood series.
+The official HBO website tells us that “Seth Bullock, Al Swearengen and much of the camp are back on set” as production continues on the movie, which will serve as a sequel to HBO’s beloved Deadwood series.

 “The movie comes nearly 13 years after the drama concluded in 2006 and follows the 10-year reunion of the camp to celebrate South Dakota’s statehood.
 Former rivalries are reignited, alliances are tested and old wounds are reopened, as all are left to navigate the inevitable changes that modernity and time have wrought.”